-Blue Heron Trail Loop is a 2.6 mile moderately trafficked loop trail located near New Boston, MI that features a lake and is good for all skill levels.
+Blue Heron Trail Loop is a 2.6 mile moderately trafficked loop trail located near New Boston, Michigan that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Nice trails some over the marsh and through the woods, horse trails too.
 Plenty of wildlife to see .
 Very peaceful and tranquil .
 Great for kids because you can look down in the water and see fish, turtles and swans.